Gender and Sexuality in Assassin's Creed Syndicate

 Yohalem goes on to explain that everything from the prior missions, to him, sets up that Roth’s feelings and the kiss are real, and only Jacob’s are in question.
 But even in this interview, we’re seeing how much the context of the moment really take away from its impact and calls it all into question.

 With Roth being the only point in which Jacob appears to potentially be into a man, or anyone at all romantically, it’s worth getting into how this sequence is structured into the story.
-Unlike most sequences, which require you to play the all the sequences prior to it first, the missions for Sequence 8 are accessible as early as Sequence 4.
+Unlike most sequences, which require you to play all the sequences prior to it first, the missions for Sequence 8 are accessible as early as Sequence 4.
 The trigger to the start of this sequence is to conquer three boroughs around London, after having completed Sequence 3.
 Accessing these missions doesn’t even mean needing to play through it entirely before going back to Sequence 4, it remains active while other sequences are being played.

 Because of the subtext of these missions creating a sense that they’re like dates, the idea that you can begin them much earlier in the game and play it over an extended period of time instead of all at once, can heavily affect how this relationship feels.
 Theoretically, depending on how the player does things, it could make it a slow burn romance through a decent chunk of the game rather than something that begins and ends within a less than two hours of play time.